Skip to main content

 How Ontario Tech will contribute to the IAEA

-Through the Collaborating Centre at Ontario Tech, the IAEA will tap into the deep international energy research expertise of the university’s faculties of Engineering and Applied Science, and Energy Systems and Nuclear Science.
+Through the Collaborating Centre at Ontario Tech, the IAEA will tap into the deep international energy research expertise of the university’s Faculty of Engineering and Applied Science, and the Department of Energy and Nuclear Engineering.

 The partnership embodies the innovation needed to meet contemporary global energy challenges.
 Advances in sustainable energy have the potential to help Canada and the world respond to climate change, produce reliable, carbon-free electricity, create jobs, and move faster toward net zero emissions by 2050.